jncronin/tysila/README.txt

 path_to_tymake/tymake.exe "libsupcs.tmk"

-and answer the prompts with the appropriate paths (alternatively add all executables to the PATH environment variable)
+and answer the prompts with the appropriate paths (alternatively add all executables to the PATH environment variable).

+This buils script expects tysila4 to be installed under ./tysila4/bin (default if the above dotnet publish command is used).
+If not, please edit libsupcs.tmk appropriately to set the TYSILA and GENMISSING variables, or set them as environment variables prior to running.